The New York publication requirement is relatively simple.

 If your company is a foreign LLC, you must also publish a notice of your company's formation in two newspapers: one located in the county where your company is headquartered and one located in each county where your company has an office or other place of business.

-Your notice must appear in each newspaper for two consecutive weeks.
+Your notice must appear in each weekly newspaper for two consecutive weeks.

 New York LLC Publication Requirement

 A limited liability company, or LLC, is an entity that enjoys limited liability protections.

 Many states have specific requirements for limited liability companies to publish some information in at least two local newspapers before forming.

 The New York LLC publishing requirements are listed below.